Everton’s search for a new manager came to an end on Saturday morning, as The Blues announced Carlo Ancelotti as Marco Silva’s successor.

 Looking ahead, the January window is just around the corner.
 It’s rarely the ideal time to sign players to help shape a season – but Everton need bodies.

-The unfortunate run of injuries, varying from minor or niggling, to more serious and surgery needing, have played their part in the plight The Blues found themselves in before Ferguson’s arrival.
+The unfortunate run of injuries, varying from minor to more serious, have played their part in the plight The Blues found themselves in before Ferguson’s arrival.

 Ancelotti has always worked under a Director of Football however, never being the type of manager to go out and identify a player.
 This should hopefully reveal Brands’ full potential as Moshiri will look to flex his financial muscle once more.